-Label Makers manufacture and stock a wide range of dangerous goods labels, class labels and hazchem labels and placards specifically for the labelling and identification of Hazardous and Dangerous Goods.
+Label Makers manufacture and stock a wide range of dangerous goods labels, class labels, class diamonds and hazchem labels and placards specifically for the labelling and identification of Hazardous and Dangerous Goods.
 We stock a range of DG Label designs including;

 Flammable Liquid Labels